 Note that installed apps are for usage, so if you uninstall an app to make room for another coin- you will still retain your cryptocurrency balance for the uninstalled app.
 This can be troublesome and is a major disadvantage of the device.

-That being said, once the initial setup is complete the Ledger Live app is very intuitive and easy to use.
-The pop up window displays all your basic information e.g. amount, date, to/from account and transaction fees (which as will see the other devices don’t do!) in a clear format.
+That being said, once the initial setup is complete, the Ledger Live app is very intuitive and easy to use.
+The pop-up window displays all your basic information e.g. amount, date, to/from account and transaction fees (which as we see the other devices don’t do!) in a clear format.

-Its’ unique mobile feature, whilst controversial to some due to security concerns and whether it is practical at all, can be a huge plus for some specific users.
+Its’ unique mobile feature, whilst controversial for some due to security concerns and whether it is practical at all, can be a huge plus for some specific users.

 Trezor Model T

 The Model T is comparatively easier to set up since you only need to download the Trezor bridge and then use your device via the Trezor website.
 Unlike the Nano X you don’t need to download any apps for the coins you want to use your device with.